flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 The following code defines the home page, a stateful widget.
-In Flutter, all widgets are immutable, but two types of widgets are supported: stateful and stateless.
+In Flutter, all widgets are immutable, but two types of widgets are supported: _Stateful_ and _Stateless_.
 Examples of a stateless widget are titles, icons, or images.

 The following example uses `MaterialApp`, which holds its root page in the `home` property.